LIPS-scheme/lips/docs/docs/scheme-intro/core.md

                     count)))
 ```

-This creates a function that have access to variable defined ouside in let expression.
+This creates a function that have access to a variable defined outside in let expression.

 ```scheme
 (counter)